James Tait Black Prize for Drama

 The production must have had a full production by a professional company using professionally contracted personnel.

 Submitted plays are long-listed by post-graduate students from the University of Edinburgh.
-A panel of academics and industry experts then shortlist those to three, and go on to select the winning play.
+A panel of academics and industry experts then decide on the shortlist, and go on to select the winning play.